-Lorraine Lambert will represent ParalympicsGB for the first time at Rio 2016.
+Lorraine Lambert represented ParalympicsGB for the first time at Rio 2016.

 She first found her passion for shooting shortly after she had her lower leg amputated in January 2010 following a rock climbing accident three years previously.
 She describes her first experience in the sport as ‘love at first sight’.